Be a Rhubarb Bard

-A huge thank you to people who used their imagination to write amazing Odes to our leafy friend Rhubarb.
+A huge thank you to everyone who used their imagination to write amazing Odes to our leafy friend, Rhubarb.
+Below you can read and listen to the over 80 poems received, as read by members of The Merry Dairy team!

 Poem #1: Haiku